Topic:

 Google cloud cost optimization with Granica

-Granica specializes in unstructured AI training data stored in Google cloud data lakes.
-Using lossless compression and deduplication algorithms, we can reduce storage costs by up to 80%.
-This, coupled with actionable recommendations like resource allocation and right-sizing, will substantially reduce your GCP bill.
-Moreover, there’s no upfront cost or financial risk as you only pay for a small percentage of your realized GCP cloud cost savings.
+These capabilities, coupled with actionable recommendations like resource allocation and right-sizing, will substantially reduce your GCP bill.
 GCP is a powerful platform, and with Granica, you can leverage it to the fullest.

 To get started, book a demo with our cloud cost optimization experts today.